vladdyz/fragments/README.md

 ### Server.js

-Entry point for the app, server starts here
+Supports Index.js as the entry point for the app, server starts here.
+Gets instances and starts listening.

 ### App.js